bodrick/awesome/TOPICS.md

 *   [occ/TraceKit](https://github.com/occ/TraceKit) - Attempts to create stack traces for unhandled JavaScript exceptions in all major browsers.
 *   [paypal/bootstrap-accessibility-plugin](https://github.com/paypal/bootstrap-accessibility-plugin) - Accessibility Plugin for Bootstrap 3 and Bootstrap 3 as SubModule
 *   [ligershark/side-waffle](https://github.com/ligershark/side-waffle) - A collection of Item- and Project Templates for Visual Studio
-*   [Glimpse/Glimpse](https://github.com/Glimpse/Glimpse) - The open source diagnostics platform for the web

 ## dashboard